vmware/go-vcloud-director/.changes/v2.24.0/660-improvements.md

-* `types.ExternalNetworkV2` adds new fields `NatAndFirewallServiceIntention` and `NetworkRouteAdvertisementIntention` which allow users to configure NAT, Firewall and Route Advertisement intentions for provider gateways in VCD 10.5.1+ [GH-660]
+* Added new fields `NatAndFirewallServiceIntention` and `NetworkRouteAdvertisementIntention` to `types.ExternalNetworkV2`, which allow users to configure NAT, Firewall and Route Advertisement intentions for provider gateways in VCD 10.5.1+ [GH-660]